GRI GR1840 Oval Channel Magnet with Recessed Switch

 Technical Highlights:

-- Oval Channel Configuration: The GR1840's oval channel form factor ensures secure seating in standard door frame mounting channels, minimizing mechanical rattle and maintaining consistent contact force across thermal cycles.
+- Oval Channel Configuration: The GR1840's oval channel form factor ensures precise seating in standard door frame mounting channels, minimizing mechanical rattle and maintaining consistent contact force across seasonal thermal cycles.
+Sloppy mounting leads to false closure reports; this design prevents that.

 Deployment Considerations: